Supported domain control validation (DCV) methods for domain prevalidation

 Domain prevalidation

 CertCentral features a domain prevalidation process that allows you to validate your domains before you begin ordering certificates for them.
-Completing the domain validation ahead of time allows for quicker certificate issuance.
+Validating the domain ahead of time allows for quicker certificate issuance.

 For immediate certificate issuance, Domain prevalidation is required.
 See OV/EV certificate immediate issuance.